Making the Case for The Bikepacking Journal

 Without trying to sound overly romantic, we like knowing that the stories we share in The Bikepacking Journal are only read by an intimate audience of fellow bikepackers and dreamers.
 Every subscriber is a part of our small community of folks with a common passion, who all take part in the shared experience of waiting to receive their copy in the mail, unwrapping it, brewing up a cup of coffee or popping open a cold beverage, and sitting down to read stories that can’t be found anywhere else beyond those few thousand other coffee tables around the globe.

 It’s our hope that you’ll feel informed and inspired as a reader.
 Even better if you feel transported to some place you’ve always wanted to visit or one you’d never realized you did.
 In the first issue alone, our contributors pedaled dusty roads through the American Southwest, paddled along remote rivers in Tajikistan and across fjords in Greenland, pushed up steep trails in the Caucasus Mountains, and bounded down singletrack in the Alps, just to name a few locations.
-Issue 02 took us to exciting new locations including Ethiopia, Tasmania, and India.
+Issue 02 took us to exciting new locations, including Ethiopia, Tasmania, and India.
+And we dove a bit deeper to provide opportunities for learning and reflecting in Issue 03.
+Issue 04 is in the works now, and we think it’s going to be our best issue yet.

 Where Your Money Goes

 At $68/year, we know a Bikepacking Collective membership is an investment that requires some thought for many of our readers.
 But hear us out.
-We think around $5.50/month is a fair amount to ask for the original stories, reviews, and routes we publish on the site every day, and we hope having two expansive publications mailed to you each year is enough to sweeten the deal and make you consider supporting our work.
-We also put together frequent gear giveaways from many of our favorite brands (see Collective Rewards), line up exclusive industry discounts, and from time to time we offer members-only merchandise like t-shirts and water bottles.
+We think around $5.50/month is a fair amount to ask for the original stories, reviews, routes we publish on the site every day, and we hope having two expansive publications mailed to you each year is enough to sweeten the deal and make you consider supporting our work.
+We also put together frequent gear giveaways from many of our favorite brands (see Collective Rewards—we’ve done 50 to date!), line up exclusive industry discounts, and from time to time we offer members-only merchandise like t-shirts, hats, and water bottles.
 Plus, 1% of all Bikepacking Collective membership dues go toward a great non-profit program each year.
 You can see a complete list of benefits here.

 Specifically, your contributions go toward: